nf-core/metapep/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

-- [Create data model](#data-model) - Create tables according to the relational data model.
+- [Create data model](#metapep-data-model) - Create tables according to the relational data model.
 - [Download proteins](#download-proteins) - Download proteins for input type taxa from Entrez.
 - [Prodigal](#prodigal) - Predict proteins for input type assembly or bins.
-- [Generate peptides](#generate-peptides) - Generate peptides from proteins.
+- [Generate peptides](#main-pipeline-output) - Generate peptides from proteins.
-- [Report stats](#report-stats) - Report some statistics on proteins and peptides.
+- [Report stats](#main-pipeline-output) - Report some statistics on proteins and peptides.
-- [Epitope prediction](#epitope-prediction) - Predict epitopes for given alleles and peptides.
+- [Epitope prediction](#main-pipeline-output) - Predict epitopes for given alleles and peptides.
-- [Plot results](#plot-results) - Produce plots that summarize results.
+- [Downstream visualizations](#downstream-visualizations) - Produce plots that summarize results.
-- [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

 ## Metapep data model